OfficeDev/msteams-docs.pt-BR/msteams-platform/toolkit/use-CICD-template.md

 ### <a name="github-secrets"></a>Segredos github

-A tabela a seguir lista todos os segredos necessários para criar ambiente em GitHub:
+A tabela a seguir lista todos os segredos necessários para criar ambiente no GitHub:

 1. Selecione **Configurações**.
 1. Vá para **a seção Ambientes** .